 3. (b) Measure and record the count rate.
-A long time constant should be selected and a time at least four times the time constant should be allowed for the reading to stabilize.
+A long time constant should be selected and a time at least four times the time constant

 4. Switch out the test facility.
 (If this is not done, the system may continue to register the test signal during operation!)